Last Modified: 5/1/2022

 This is a reminder of the correct date of service to submit on your claim.

-All inpatient Part B and outpatient claims require a single line item date of service for each revenue code line reporting a Healthcare Common Procedure Coding System (HCPCS) reported in form locator (FL) 45 of the uniform bill (UB)-04 claim form or its electronic equivalent.
+All inpatient Part B and outpatient claims require a single line item date of service for each revenue code line reporting a HCPCS reported in form locator (FL) 45 of the uniform bill (UB)-04 claim form or its electronic equivalent.

 If a line item date of service is not reported on each revenue code line, or the line item dates of service reported are outside the statement-covers period, your claim will be returned.